Prof. Sandy Cochran (he/him) / FUSE Co-Director

 Steven Neale is a Reader in the James Watt School of Engineering, University of Glasgow.
 His research interests are in the use of electrical engineering techniques to create new tools for use in manufacturing and life sciences research, such as using micromanipulation techniques to place forces on biological samples in order to study their responses, including optical tweezers, dielectrophoresis (DEP), and the recently developed Optoelectronic Tweezers, which allows the DEP force to be light patterned.
 Forces are placed on samples including blood borne parasites, red blood cells, cells from in vitro cell lines such as HeLa cells and structured inorganic micro and nanoparticles

-Dr Richard O’Leary / Co-Leader Of Researcher Development
+Dr Richard O’Leary (he/him) / Co-Leader Of Researcher Development

 - Polymer Science